Sloppy Joe Casserole

 About this Recipe

 Sloppy Joe Casserole is so easy to make.
-The prep time is about 15 minutes, including chopping veggies and browning the beef.
+The prep time is about 20 minutes, including chopping veggies and browning the beef.
+The combination of ground beef, onions, bell peppers, and a flavorful tomato sauce is better than any store-bought mix.
+The filling is topped with bread dough and sesame seeds for the same taste and texture as hamburger buns.
+Oh, and of course, I added a layer of melty cheese because why not?
 From start to finish, this quick dinner recipe is ready to eat in less than an hour.
 You can prep it ahead of time and freeze it for a fast weeknight dinner, ready to bake whenever you don’t feel like cooking.

 Ingredients